Brooklyn Bridge–City Hall/Chambers Street station: 1960s to present

 The MTA announced in May 2018 that it would start renovating the Chambers Street station that August.
 At the time, local news station NY1 said: "It is easily one of the most decrepit stations in the city's entire system", and a writer for The Village Voice said that the station "was the undisputed poster station of the system's decay".
 A contract for the elevators' construction was awarded in August 2018.
 The station received two elevators to the platforms, as well as three new ramps in the mezzanine: one in the corridor between the IRT and BMT stations, and one from the BMT mezzanine to each platform elevators.
 The station platforms were modified to reduce the gap between trains and the platform edges, and a pedestrian bridge was installed above the tracks, connecting both of the open platforms.
 To accommodate the ramps, elevators, and pedestrian bridge, portions of the station and mezzanine were removed or reconfigured.
 These improvements made the station compliant with the ADA, and were funded as part of the 2015–2019 MTA Capital Program.
 The project was to take at least 24 months to be completed.
 The elevators had opened by September 1, 2020.

 In 2023, the MTA began planning to renovate the Chambers Street and stations for a combined $100 million; the work would involve "historically sensitive" repairs, as both stations are on the NRHP.
 The project was to be funded by congestion pricing in New York City, but the renovation was postponed in June 2024 after the implementation of congestion pricing was delayed.
+The MTA was preparing to solicit bids for the renovation by January 2026 after congestion pricing had been implemented.
+The MTA announced in August 2026 that work would begin later that year.
+The agency also announced plans for a thermal energy cooling system at the BMT station, which would function in tandem with the IRT station's cooling system; there would be a thermal energy storage facility under one of the Chambers Street station's platforms.